farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

 Prerequisite steps may be required before running the program and these steps vary depending on Platform.
 This section will be divided into instructions for Windows and Debian-based Linux systems.

 ### Running on Debian-based Linux Systems
-The following prerequisite steps are required to clone and execute the program on Debian-based machines
+The following prerequisite steps are required to clone and execute the program on <b>Debian-based</b> machines

 <b><i>You may skip the following two steps if they don't apply</i></b>,